-Today's Readers Choice post is part two of Teaching Syncopation.
-You can read part one HERE, which includes movement activities for feeling and identifying syncopation.
-Today's post will focus on the sight portion of teaching syncopation.
+You can read part one of this post HERE, which includes movement activities for feeling and identifying syncopation.
+Today’s post will focus on the sight portion of teaching syncopation.

 As you prepare to show students what syncopation looks like in printed music, try not to be tempted to show them entire scores of music immediately.
 Syncopation is complex, but we can use simple visuals that will build on each other.
 Take for example the following: